khuonglha1918/Bootloader-Firmware-Update---STM32F4/README.md

 ## Bootloader & Firmware Update - STM32F4

 - Various firmwares can be bootloaded onto one single STM32F4 board, performing different kinds of task
+- Gyroscope & Quake Sensor apps will need to be uploaded directly onto board to use (not via bootloading methods)

 ## Features